nystudio107/craft-units/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Units.

-You can also install SEOmatic via the **Plugin Store** in the Craft AdminCP.
+You can also install Units via the **Plugin Store** in the Craft AdminCP.

 ## Units Overview